 This line is followed by the group’s comment, if any has been recorded for this group.

-Next is a list of links enabling execution of actions applicable to the group’s state.
+Next is a set of buttons to execute actions depending on the group’s state.

 Then, the user can see the list of all marks that have been set on the group.
 For each of them, the following is displayed:

-the number of recorded log rows between this mark and the next one (or the current situation if this is the last set mark),
+the number of recorded log rows between this mark and the next one (or the current state if this is the last set mark),

-a precise numbering of updates per tables, per statement type (INSERT/UPDATE/DELETE/TRUNCATE) and role.
+a precise numbering of changes per table, statement type (INSERT/UPDATE/DELETE/TRUNCATE) and role,

-The figure below shows an example of detailed statistics.
+The figure below shows an example of detailed statistics for tables.

 The displayed page contains a first line returning global counters.

 On each line of the statistics table, the user can click on a “SQL” button to easily look at the log tables content.
-A click on this button opens the SQL editor window and proposes the statement displaying the content of the log table that corresponds to the selection (table, time frame, role, statement type).
-The user can modify this suggested statement before executing it to better fit his needs.
+A click on this button opens a window to set the SQL generation parameters.
+Then, the generated SQL statement is displayed into the SQL editor window, so that the user can adjust it before execution to better fit his needs.

-Using the “Content” icon of the groups icon bar, it is possible to get a summary of a tables group content.
+Using the “Content” tab of the group’s bar, it is possible to get a summary of a tables group content.

-For each table and sequence belonging to the group, the displayed table shows the characteristics configured into the emaj_group_def table, as well as the disk space used by the log table and its index.
+For each table belonging to the group, the displayed sheet shows its E-Maj characteristics, as well as the disk space used by its log table and index.

-Using the “Rollback op.” icon of the main bar, users can monitor the rollback operations.
+Using the “Rollback operations” tab of the main bar, users can monitor the rollback operations.
 Three different lists are displayed: